Social Interactions Models with Latent Structures: Introduction

 To summarize, our contributions are twofold.
-Firstly, in the classical setting, individuals over groups are homogeneous.
-This paper allows them to be heterogeneous, characterized by the fixed effects.
-We overcome the estimation bias from incidental parameters with bootstrap.
-Secondly, group-level heterogeneity is modeled via clusters, and we use penalized algorithms to detect such latent structures.
-This paper aligns with the ongoing movement in relaxing classical parsimonious econometric models to meet the challenges brought about by big data, large models, and real-world complexity.
+First, in the classical setting, individuals across groups are homogeneous.
+This paper allows for the presence of fixed effects to capture rich heterogeneity.
+Our theoretical contribution lies in revealing the bias due to the high-dimensional incidental parameters in a model with a ``fixed point'', which was unknown to the literature of endogenous peer effects, to the best of our knowledge.
+Second, as engineering contributions, we adapt bootstrap methods from the panel data literature to overcome the above-mentioned incidental parameter bias, and further enhance the flexibility of panel data modeling of peer effects by accommodating cluster-level heterogeneity via latent structures.
+From the practical side, we provide a pipeline of tailored algorithms to detect the latent structures, estimate the structural parameters, and conduct inference about objects of economic interest.
+This paper aligns with the ongoing movement in relaxing classical parsimonious econometric models to meet the challenges brought about by big data, large models, and real-world complexities.